zzzprojects/learn-orm/tutorials/fsharp/variables.md

 ## Variable Declaration Without Type

 The `let` keyword is used for variable declaration.
 The type of a value is inferred from the definition.
-For a primitive type, such as an integral or floating-point number, the type is determined from the type of the literal.
+For a primitive type, such as an integral or floating-point number, the type is determined from the literal type.

 ```csharp
 let a = 17